Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 The parameters of the unconstrained fit are listed in Table \ref{tab:Pelparam12}, and the resulting phase shift for the elastic region of the $P^{1/2}$ is shown in Fig.~\ref{fig:Pelastic} as a dashed line with its corresponding orange uncertainty band.
-Note that, as seen in Fig.~\ref{fig:p32wavephase} the $P^{3/2}$ wave is almost compatible with zero in the elastic region, and therefore the $P^{1/2}$ phase shift shown in Fig.~\ref{fig:Pelastic} is, for all means an purposes, the same as those for $f_P\equiv f^{1/2}_1+f^{3/2}_1/2$.
+Note that, as seen in Fig.~\ref{fig:p32wavephase} the $P^{3/2}$ wave is almost compatible with zero in the elastic region, and therefore the $P^{1/2}$ phase shift shown in Fig.~\ref{fig:Pelastic} is, for all means and purposes, the same as those for $f_P\equiv f^{1/2}_1+f^{3/2}_1/2$.

-In Fig.~\ref{fig:Pelastic} we also show, as a continuous green line, the solution of \cite{Buettiker:2003pp}, obtained using Roy-Steiner equations, which clearly deviates from all data, furthermore, the mass and width associated to the $K^*(892)$ coming from this solution is at odds with all determinations listed in the RPP, by several standard deviations.
-It should be noticed that the \cite{Buettiker:2003pp} result for the $P$-wave is still remarkable, because they do not use data in that region and it is a prediction obtained by solving Roy-Steiner equations with input from higher energies and other waves.
-Recall that in this report we are following the approach of dispersion relations for ``constraining fits'' instead of ``solving'' the equations.
+In Fig.~\ref{fig:Pelastic} we also show, as a continuous green line, the solution of \cite{Buettiker:2003pp}, obtained {\it solving} Roy-Steiner equations, which clearly deviates from all data.
+Furthermore, the mass and width associated to the $K^*(892)$ coming from this solution is at odds with all determinations listed in the RPP, by several standard deviations.
+It should be noticed that the \cite{Buettiker:2003pp} result for the $P$-wave is still remarkable because they do not use data in that region and it is a prediction obtained by solving Roy-Steiner equations with input from higher energies and other waves.
+Recall that in this report we are following the ``data-driven'' approach, i.e. using dispersion relations as constraints on data fits, instead of ``solving'' the equations.
 Thus, our parameterizations describe very well the existing scattering data.
-Moreover, they actually contain a pole in the second Riemann sheet at: $\sqrt{s_p}=(892\pm2)+i (28.6\pm1.1)$ MeV.
-From this we see that the $K^*(892)$ width that we obtain is $\Gamma\sim 55\,$MeV.
+Moreover, they actually contain a pole in the second Riemann sheet at: $\sqrt{s_p}=(892\pm2)-i (28.6\pm1.1)$ MeV.
+From this, we see that the $K^*(892)$ width that we obtain is $\Gamma\sim 57\,$MeV.